Happy in a swarm

 - a gender imbalance in the flock or feeding male birds

 You can buy special diet food from specialist retailers for birds that are too fat.
-It contains a higher proportion of grass seeds and less oilseeds.
-You must proceed very carefully when reducing weight.
-Your pet should lose weight slowly and in small steps - a maximum of one gram per week.
-Good and effective measures for losing weight are more free flight and a change in diet.
+It contains a higher proportion of grass seeds and fewer oilseeds.
+You can also offer the birds a lot of green food, as it has a low energy density and keeps the birds busy.
+You must proceed very carefully when reducing their weight.
+Your pets should lose weight slowly and in small steps - a maximum of one gram per week.
+Good and effective measures for losing weight are more free flight and a change in feeding.
 The animal in question should be given less food containing sugar and fat.
 Another option is to supplement the feed with cocksfoot grass.
 This seed is bulky and low in calories.
 You can mix it with the normal feed and give the mixture in the usual amount.
 You should not offer high-calorie fruit to an overweight bird.
 Ideally, he should only be given vegetables, culinary herbs and wild herbs.
 If you want to be on the safe side, ask an avian veterinarian for advice.

 Warning: inedible and dangerous